 In case of the asset purchase, the buyer purchases the specific assets and the specific liabilities of the company which it wants and there is no transfer of the business ownership, whereas, in case of the stock purchases, it is compulsory for the buyer to take all the assets and the liabilities of the seller company and there is full transfer of the business ownership.

-Mergers and acquisition which also refers to inorganic growth is the buying and selling of companies which have its own advantages.
+Mergers and acquisition, which also refers to inorganic growth, is the buying and selling of companies that have their advantages.
 In any transaction of merger and acquisition, the owner and investors have a choice whether to do the transaction in an asset purchase or to purchase the common stocks of the company.
-The buyer of the asset which is the acquirer and the seller of the asset which is the target can have their own reasons and explanations to opt for either one type of transaction or another.
+The buyer of the asset, which is the acquirer, and the seller of the asset, which is the target, can have their reasons and explanations to opt for either one type of transaction or another.

-- Asset purchase transaction where the buyer purchases individual assets of the company like goodwill, equipment inventory, etc. The assets are being valued by the valuation experts which are appointed by the company.
-However, in this method, the parties can discuss which assets to acquire and which liabilities to assume which makes the method more structured in nature and is more complex as more negotiations over the counter take place and sometimes the deal is not scrapped altogether because the parties don’t reach to mutual consent.
+- Asset purchase transaction where the buyer purchases individual assets of the company like goodwillGoodwillIn accounting, goodwill is an intangible asset that is generated when one company purchases another company for a price that is greater than the sum of the company's net identifiable assets at the time of acquisition.
+It is determined by subtracting the fair value of the company's net identifiable assets from the total purchase price., equipment inventory, etc. The assets are being valued by the valuation experts who are appointed by the company.
+However, in this method, the parties can discuss which assets to acquire and which liabilities to assume, which makes the method more structured and is more complicated as more negotiations over the counter take place and sometimes the deal is not scrapped altogether because the parties don’t reach to mutual consent.

 - The stock purchase is mainly related to the acquisition of stocks of the company wherein the buyer becomes the owner of the company.
 In this method of purchase, the company purchases the common stock of the target company and hence enjoy voting rights and ownership of the business.

-- The asset purchase transaction is generally quite simple and easy in nature when compared to a Stock purchase transaction
+- The asset purchase transaction is generally quite simple and easy when compared to a Stock purchase transaction.

 - In an asset purchase transaction, the buyer has an option to choose the liabilities which he is willing to bear in its balance sheet.
-But in the case of a stock purchase transaction, the buyer or the acquirer needs to observe each and every liability of the business in its balance sheet
+But in the case of a stock purchase transaction, the buyer or the acquirer needs to observe every liability of the business in its balance sheet.

 |Asset Purchase Method||Stock Purchase Method|